 At myLAB Box™ we suggest that testing for STDs and STIs, especially after new sexual partners enter your life, is always a good idea.
-Nevertheless, if you’re planning on getting pregnant and haven’t been tested in a while, then getting tested should be a high priority.
-You want your child to be safe and well prepared to fight off illnesses in the womb.
+Nevertheless, if you’re planning on getting pregnant and haven’t been tested for STDs in a while, then getting tested should be a high priority.
+You want your child to be safe and prepared to fight off illnesses in the womb.
 The good news is that you should receive a full STD screening during your first prenatal doctor’s visit.
 However, if you have unprotected sex at all during pregnancy, you need to be ready to take subsequent STD and STI screenings.
 Having an active, untreated STD or STI can cause irreparable damage and even death to children in the womb.

-Which STDs are most dangerous?
+Which STDs are most dangerous during pregnancy?

 When it comes to pregnancy, no STDs or STIs are safe for your baby.
 Depending on the type of infection, different steps are taken and different stages of pregnancy will be affected:

-- Gonorrhea: Gonorrhea is one of the most common bacterial STDs and is very dangerous if developed during pregnancy.
+Gonorrhea is one of the most common bacterial STDs and is very dangerous if developed during pregnancy.
 Some of its symptoms include painful vaginal discharges, painful urination, and discolored discharges.
 If contracted during pregnancy, risks to the baby include miscarriage, blindness, premature birth, joint infections, and blood infections.
-Carrying a child to term while infected is extremely dangerous for both the mother and the child.
+Carrying a child to term while infected with gonorrhea is extremely dangerous for both the mother and the child.

-- HIV/AIDS: With present and modern day medicine, passing on HIV or AIDS to your child has been greatly reduced and relatively controlled.
+With present and modern day medicine, passing on HIV or AIDS to your child has been greatly reduced and relatively controlled.
 However, there is a chance that your child can contract it and if they do, the results could be catastrophic.
 Listen to your doctor and receive regular checkups if you are HIV positive.